shubham22490/DeadCoded/README.md

 ## How to Use

+You can run the program via the main.py file, or you can directly run the .exe file.

 The application provides several functions for video processing:

 - `save_video(video_url: str, directory: str = "./temp") -> str`: This function downloads a video from a given URL and saves it to a specified directory.
 It returns the path to the saved video.